-- Look for t-bar hinges and c-clasp mechanisms on brooches and pins.
+- Look for trombone hinges, tube hinges, and c-clasps on brooches and pins.
 These types of pins were generally used from the 19th century to the early 20th century.
-The trombone clasp (shaped like the instrument) was also common in the 19th and early 20th century.
-Roll over clasps locking mechanism were created during the Mid-Century Era (c.1950's-1970).
-Examples include Zanathia's antique and vintage collection of pins/brooches.
-Often times, the longer the pin is, the older the brooch/pin.
+The trombone clasp (shaped like the instrument) was patented in Europe in 1850 and was usually handmade.
+Both the tube and c-clasp hinge were created in 1850 and were usually handmade.
+Most Victorian brooches/pins have a c-clasp.

 - Around 1890, the safety catch was invented to better secure brooches and pins.
 Early safety catches were handmade.
 Victorian Era brooches/pins usually have handmade simple catches.

 - Tongue and groove safety catches were invented during the Edwardian Era, around 1910.
 Most Victorian brooches do not have a tongue and groove catch.
 However, there are Victorian bracelets that have simple v-spring and box catches that are similar to tongue and groove safety fasteners.
 Often times, the longer the pin is, the older the brooch/pin.
 Examine how far the pin extends beyond the catch.However, many antique 19th century pins also can extend the same distance of the catch as well.

 (Below is an example of an antique early 1900's Edwardian brooch, the pin extends beyond the catch.
 Zanathia Jewelry Collection )

 - Victorian pierced earrings usually had long simple looped wires for pierced ears or threaded posts.
 Screw-backs for non-pierced earrings were invented during the 1890's, patented in 1894.
 Hinge wire Victorian earrings were usually associated with European jewelry.
 The wire would be inserted from the back of the ear and fastened at the front.